arees88/ML_Azure_P2_Operationalizing_ML/README.md

 ### **Step 6 - Benchmark the endpoint using Apache bench**

+In this optional step we run the Apache Benchmark ab command against the HTTP API using following steps:

+- Make sure the Apache Benchmark command-line tool is installed and available in the path
+- Replace the key and URI in the benchmark.sh script
+- Run the benchmark.sh script

 - **Apache Benchmark (ab) runs against the HTTP API using authentication keys to retrieve performance results. (optional)**

+    Make sure the Apache Benchmark command-line tool is installed and available in the path

     ![alt text](screenshots/6.2_Apache_Benchmark_ab_available.png)

+    Replace the key and URI in the benchmark.sh script

     ![alt text](screenshots/6.2_Script_edit_benchmark.sh.png)

+    Run the benchmark.sh script using command:

+    ```
+    python benchmark.sh
+    ```

+    Below is the screenshot showing the output of the above command line.

+    The full output of the above command is in the **OUT.03.benchmark.sh.txt** file attachet to the project.

     ![alt text](screenshots/6.2_Script_run_benchmark.sh_1.png)